Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Forest Lake - Ellen Grove has 39 active public transport stops, all of which are bus stops.
 These stops are served by 7 different routes that together facilitate 2,005 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents typically residing 291 meters from the nearest stop.
+The area's public transport accessibility is rated as good, with residents on average located 291 meters from the nearest stop.

-On average, there are 286 trips per day across all routes, which amounts to approximately 51 weekly trips per individual stop.
+Across all routes, there are an average of 286 trips per day, which translates to approximately 51 weekly trips per individual stop.

 Frequently Asked Questions - Transport